OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 --Installing the Osoyoo Mobile App--

--If you have an Apple phone then you will go to the Apple Store
+- If you have an Apple phone then you will go to the Apple Store

--However, since I have an Android phone (Pixel 7) I will go to the Google Play store
+- However, since I have an Android phone (Pixel 7) I will go to the Google Play store

--The Osoyoo Manual Lesson 5 advises to search "Osoyoo Wifi UDP Robot Car Controller"
+- The Osoyoo Manual Lesson 5 advises to search "Osoyoo Wifi UDP Robot Car Controller"

--Unfortunately when I do this search (Feb 9, 2024) the only app that appears in the Google Play store is "Osoyoo IoT UDP Robot APP" -- well, better than nothing, and maybe it will do the same thing.... so this app is installed on my Android cellphone
+- Unfortunately when I do this search (Feb 9, 2024) the only app that appears in the Google Play store is "Osoyoo IoT UDP Robot APP" -- well, better than nothing, and maybe it will do the same thing.... so this app is installed on my Android cellphone

 <p align="center">